SPIRITUAL GIFT OF MERCY

 Quadrant 3 = High Passion and Low Experience/Evidence

 Scoring in this quadrant is common among the Supernatural gifts.
-Healing , faith, miracles – you may feel really burdened in situations to pray for God’s intervention in mighty ways.
+Healing, faith, miracles – you may feel really burdened in situations to pray for God’s intervention in mighty ways.
 You pray believing and trusting that God can and will act.
 If this is true then you must rate yourself high on Passion.
-However though you are passionate in your praying for healing your experience may not be successful.
+However, though you are passionate in your praying for healing your experience may not be successful.
 You would rate your experience/evidence score low.
 However, this does not mean give up.
 It is just an indicator of your personal experience up to this moment in time.
-If God moves you deeply to pray for the supernatural let Him take care of the results.
-It is better to pray believing and not see the results you anticipated then to be disobedient and not pray.
+If God moves in your heart you deeply to pray for the supernatural let Him take care of the results.
+It is better to pray believing and not see the results you anticipated than to be disobedient and not pray.
 God has given you the gift, He will use it according to His will.
 Be faithful to the passion He has given you.

 Quadrant 4 = Low Passion and Low Experience/Evidence

 A score in this quadrant is usually a good indicator that God, up to this point in time, has not birthed in you this Spiritual Gift.
 This does not mean that in time God may call upon you to work in this area.
 God can give any gift at any time.
 He is sovereign.

 Now that you have finished this self-assessment, how do you feel about your discovery?
 Were you surprised or did you find the answer that you expected?
 Are you intimidated by the significance of the gift and what God may expect from you or are you confident that God has and will continue to use you in this way?

 One way to confirm your findings is to ask those Godly people that know you well.
 Ask them to read the definitions of the gifts that you selected and confirm whether they see this same gift in your life or not.
 Ask them what they think you need to improve on.
 Ask them to pray for you that you may have understanding and wisdom in using these gifts.